sciZer0/7/v/README.md

 A blockchain of this sort might be the 1st one to achieve the market capitalization of $20 trillion.

-This paper proposes an idea about a next-gen, layer-1, DAO-style blockchain which from day one is simultaneously:
+Specifically, this paper proposes an idea about a next-gen, layer-1, DAO-style blockchain which from day one is simultaneously:

 * highly-decentralized
 * highly-democratic